Launch Gazebo from ROS 2#

 </launch>

 In this case the <gz_server> parameters are read from the command line.
-That’s an option but not strictly necessary as you could decide to hardcode some of the values.
+That’s an option but not strictly necessary as you could decide to hardcode some of the values or not even use all the parameters.

 Python#